Beaches in Santorini

 While Monolithos is just a stones throw away from Kamari beach, it is a favourite amongst travellers for being less busy than the beaches further south.
 This black sandy organised beach makes for the perfect spot to relax for the day if you are after a less crowded feel.
 Monolithos is also a great place to bring the whole family as the shallow waters make it a safe swimming spot for children and adults alike.

-☞ Related: For how to choose the right Greek island for your family click here
+Are you looking for the right Greek island for your family? – click here

 Ammoudi